 The Minor in Environmental Sustainability compliments any Major given its interdisciplinary approach, and adds an important and relevant dimension to your area of study.

-Offering online classes in fall and winter 2018/19 (ENSU 2P01 & 2P02), check out the undergraduate timetable for more information on course availability.
+Offering online classes in spring and summer 2019 (ENSU 2P01 & 2P02), check out the undergraduate timetable for more information on course availability.

 Why study environmental sustainability?

 Environmental Sustainability is a relatively new discipline that combines economics, social and environmental sciences.
 It seeks to protect the natural environment and ecological health, while maintaining or improving the quality of human life through development.